 A course providing practical experience either performing in a dance production or working as backstage crew.
 Every year, for the student choreographed showcase, the dance major will complete a dance practicum.
+These courses may be repeated for credit.

 DNC 162 Practicum in Dance (Backstage/Technical Work) (1SH)